 Notes for Contributors

 Please submit articles in either .rtf or .doc format.
-Length should be up to 6000 words (including Works Cited) and set in 12 pt Times New Roman (double-spaced), with 2.5 cm margins all round.
+Length should ideally be 6000 words (including Works Cited), with a 10% leeway either side, and set in 12 pt Times New Roman (double-spaced), with 2.5 cm margins all round.

 Images should have a resolution of at least 300 dpi and be supplied independently of the text, not embedded within it.
 Files should be clearly labeled, with an indication of where they should be placed in the text, and a suitable caption included.